Customer loyalty: A guide to types and strategies

 To earn and retain loyal fans, put customers’ needs and wants at the center of your business.
 Customer-centricity will help you build trust and establish good customer relationships—both of which are key to generating customer loyalty.

-Types of loyal customers
+5 different types of loyal customers

-Also categorized as happy customers, these buyers genuinely like your products or services and regularly make purchases.
+Also known as happy customers, these buyers genuinely like your products or services and regularly make purchases.
 Though they may be satisfied, they can easily be swayed to switch to a competitor for a better deal, discount, or experience.

-These customers shop with you because it’s very convenient for them.
+These customers shop with you because it’s convenient for them.
 They may appreciate the ease of making a purchase, the location, or the shipping speed.
 Convenience is what makes them stay with you for the long haul—and they’re willing to pay more for it.

 These shoppers are loyal only to your loyalty program—not your brand.
 They’ll make purchases just to get discounts or freebies.
 As long as they see value in your loyalty or rewards program, they’ll continue to buy from you instead of your competitors.

 Keeping customers isn’t about creating a flawless product or service that perfectly meets their needs.
-It’s about providing a great user experience, making their buying choice an easy one.
-Strive for an easy, convenient user experience to be well on your way to loyal customers.
+It’s about providing a great user experience while making their buying choice a no-brainer.
+One way to drive customer loyalty is to create simple, convenient experiences.

 2. Provide excellent service